BrunaRihl/FineShine-Jewellery/README.md

 Payment Information: The payment form accepts user information and notifies if there is an attempt to use an invalid card.
 Integration with the Stripe API ensures all payment transactions are secure.

+To make a test purchase, use the following Stripe test card details:

+* Success Card Number: 4242 4242 4242 4242
+* Expiration Date: Any future date in the format MM/YY
+* CVN: Any 3-digit number
+* Postal Code: Any 5-digit combination

 Order Review: Before completing the purchase, users have the opportunity to review their cart one last time and make any necessary changes.
 The total cost of selected items and delivery charge (if applicable) is displayed.

 ![Fineshine - hero image](/static/images/docs/hero-image.webp)